 We will be able to grant restricted stock under our 2018 Plan.
-Restricted stock awards are grants of shares of our common stock that vest in accordance with terms and conditions established by the administrator.
-The administrator will determine the number of shares of restricted stock granted to any employee, director, or consultant and, subject to the provisions of our 2018 Plan, will determine the terms and conditions of such awards.
+Restricted stock awards are grants of shares of our common stock that may be subject to various restrictions, including restrictions on transferability and forfeiture provisions.
+The administrator will determine the number of shares of restricted stock granted to any participant and, subject to the provisions of our 2018 Plan, will determine the terms and conditions of such awards.
 The administrator may impose whatever conditions to vesting it determines to be appropriate (for example, the administrator may set restrictions based on the achievement of specific performance goals or continued service to us); provided, however, that the administrator, in its sole discretion, may accelerate the time at which any restrictions will lapse or be removed.
 Recipients of restricted stock awards generally will have voting and dividend rights with respect to such shares upon grant without regard to vesting, unless the administrator provides otherwise.
-Shares of restricted stock that do not vest will be subject to our right of repurchase or forfeiture.
+Shares of restricted stock that do not vest are subject to our right of repurchase or forfeiture.